 Here are a few final tips to conclude our checklist:

 - Limit individual presentation time; focus on discussion, not presenting.

 - Prove background info beforehand – a great way to save time on the call.

 - Share screen to guide the conversation whenever possible.

 - Collect input and questions during the meeting that is fed back to everyone before closing the meeting.

-- Ask individuals to sit close to their webcam to help to recreate the intimacy of an in-person meeting.
+- Ask individuals to sit close to their webcam to help to recreate the feeling of an in-person meeting.